Another work in progress; any thoughts/feedback

 plasma also suggests lipoprotein oxidation may occur elsewhere, such as within

 the arterial wall.
-Various catalysts are used in vitro, but most typically LDL is incubated with copper (Cu2+)
+Various catalysts are used in vitro, but most typically LDL is incubated with copper (e.g. as

-characteristically, macrophage uptake and cholesterol loading via scavenger
+most characteristically, induces macrophage uptake and cholesterol loading via

-native LDL, macrophage uptake of oxLDL results in lipid trapping within
+Further, unlike native LDL, macrophage uptake of oxLDL results in lipid

-Similar oxidation of HDL also induces macrophage uptake, reversing its
+cholesterol crystallisation and NLRP3 activation 28,29.
+Similar oxidation of HDL also induces macrophage

-human tracer studies with autologous native and copper-oxidised LDL, the latter
+In human tracer studies with autologous native and copper-oxidised LDL, the

-also detected more frequently (at 1hr) in areas of carotid lesions 35.
+but also detected more frequently (at 1hr) in areas of carotid lesions 31.
 In a subsequent study advanced

 carotid plaques (AHA type VI) were excised (at 24–72hrs) post-injection of